What does the science say about the origin of the SARS-CoV-2 pandemic?

 The Wall Street Journal added to that debate this week when they reported that the U.S. Department of Energy has shifted its stance on the origin of COVID.
 It now concludes, with "low confidence," that the pandemic most likely arose from a laboratory leak in Wuhan, China.

 And at this point, the U.S. intelligence community still has no consensus about the origin of SARS-CoV-2.
-Four of the eight intelligence agencies lean toward a natural origin for the virus, with "low confidence," while two of them – the DOE and the Federal Bureau of Information – support a lab origin, with the latter having "moderate confidence" about their conclusion.
+Four of the eight intelligence agencies lean toward a natural origin for the virus, with "low confidence," while two of them — the DOE and the Federal Bureau of Investigation — support a lab origin, with the latter having "moderate confidence" about its conclusion.

 In particular, scientists published two extensive, peer-reviewed papers in Science in July 2022, offering the strongest evidence to date that the COVID-19 pandemic originated in animals at a market in Wuhan, China.
 Specifically, they conclude that the coronavirus most likely jumped from a caged wild animal into people at the Huanan Seafood Wholesale Market, where a huge COVID-19 outbreak began in December 2019.